Various Scenes Explored in this Post

 Hildegard Schwartz and her family lived at 3322 Lakewood Avenue in Lake View.
 According to her grandson Steve

-(a contributor of my sister site on Facebook) and along with some research by yours truly, Mrs. Schwartz and her family apparently lived and worked in the same building.
-The photos provided are from Steve who wished to share is evolving genealogy of his family.
-Steve’s research has indicated that she was listed as store-owner, retailer, and clerk.
-The Schwartz house was apparently constructed in 1883 when Lake View was a township.
-The 1880's were boom years for the township.
+(a contributor of my sister site on Facebook) and along with some research by yours truly.
+Mrs. Schwartz and her family apparently lived and worked in the same building.
+The photos provided are from Steve who wished to share his evolving genealogy of his family.
+Steve’s research has indicated that she was listed in a directory as store-owner, retailer, and clerk..

 Hildegard Schwartz with unknown child in the family shop